The application process

 For further information on finance, please see the guidance published about our bills.

 The College has a range of bursaries and scholarships available, which new postgraduates can apply to access.
 Find out more about the financial support available.

-If you would like to find out more about the College and the Cambridge admissions process, join our live Q&A session at 12-1pm GMT on Friday 6 November.
+If you would like to find out more about the College and the Cambridge admissions process, join our live Q&A sessions- 23-24 date to be announced.
 The postgraduate tutors and current students will be available to answer your questions about admissions, finance and what it is like to be a postgraduate student at Catz and at Cambridge.

 What our students say